Export Format Profiles

 Create CUE file/Create TOC file

-As well as exporting an audio file, create a file (in CUE or TOC format respectively) containg CD track information, as defined in the Ranges & Marks List.
+As well as exporting an audio file, create a file (in CUE or TOC format respectively) containg CD track information, as defined in the Ranges and Marks List.

 Tag with session's metadata